 Correction: It's not attached to anything because one of the kids goes 'Oh cool is that a real phone?' and he pulls it out.
 Notice he looks exasperated when he realises the phone has been disconnected.

-Corrected entry: When Coach Bombay has the Ducks practice passing eggs to each other, he tells them "Confidence, not strength."
+Corrected entry: When Coach Bombay has the Ducks practice passing eggs to each other, he tells them "Concentration, not strength."
 At the end of the movie, when the Ducks say goodbye to Bombay, Fulton Reed repeats this advice to Bombay, but he gets it backwards.
-Fulton says "Remember: strength, not confidence."
+Fulton says "Remember: strength, not concentration."

 Correction: That was intentional.